So many terms, and often some confusion around these terms within the Telecoms industry.

 1. Proprietary Multi-IMSI solutions:

 Typically, M(V)NO non-standard approaches that only work in a closed environment.
-A SIM is pre-loaded with 2 or 3 IMSI profiles.
+A SIM is pre-loaded with 2 or 3 IMSI profiles that is rotated by the device firmware.
 These can not be changed remotely.

 2. Existing GSMA-compliant RSP solutions: